2018–19 Dallas Stars season

-The 2018–19 Dallas Stars season was the 52nd season for the National Hockey League franchise that was established on June 5, 1967, and 26th season since the franchise relocated from Minnesota prior to the start of the 1993–94 NHL season.
+The 2018–19 Dallas Stars season was the 52nd season for the National Hockey League (NHL) franchise that was established on June 5, 1967, and 26th season since the franchise relocated from Minnesota prior to the start of the 1993–94 NHL season.
 The Stars clinched a playoff spot on April 2, 2019, after a 6–2 win against the Philadelphia Flyers.
-They defeated the Nashville Predators in the First Round, and faced the St. Louis Blues in the Second Round, where they were defeated in seven games.
+They defeated the Nashville Predators in the First Round, and faced the St. Louis Blues in the Second Round, where they were defeated in seven games by the eventual Stanley Cup champions.